horsepurve/DeepRTplus/README.md

 python prediction_emb.py max_rt param/dia_all_trans_mod_epo20_dim24_conv10.pt 10 test_path
 ```

 The test_path stores the sequences and real RT values of the peptides you want to predict.
 However, if you actually don't know their real RT values, just let them be dummy values like 0 in this file, and the predicted RT will be written to test_path.pred.
-Note that before all trainings, we firstly have normalized RTs for all peptides (rt_norm=(rt-min_rt)/(max_rt-min_rt)), so here we use max_rt to change them back to their previous RT scale (supposing min_rt is 0).
+Note that before training, we firstly have normalized RTs for all peptides (rt_norm=(rt-min_rt)/(max_rt-min_rt)), so here we use max_rt to change them back to their previous RT scale (supposing min_rt is 0).

 <h2 id="6">6 Publication</h2>